This was our third week of quarantine here in Portland. I felt a little lethargic by Friday, but overall it was productive.

 I decked out my Roomba in R2-D2 decals.

-I started writing this darkly funny Slack bot to remind me how many days I’ve been in quarantine.
+I started writing this toy Slack bot to remind me how many days I’ve been in quarantine.
 Other coworkers have come up with more manual ways of tracking.

 Things moved fast this week.
 On Monday, we got the official Oregon “stay at home” order, which caught precisely no one by surprise.
 Rumors were floating around about it late last week.
 We went from 179 known cases to 479.
 We’re still super limited in our testing capacity, so the number is likely much higher.